-While our model focuses mainly on moral hazard, we show that constrained finance may also have advantages in dealing with adverse selection problems.
+selection problems.
 In particular, separation between good and bad entrepreneurs may be impossible if investors have deep pockets, but possible if investors can choose between deep and shallow pockets.
 For certain parameter values, the unique equilibrium in our model is a separating equilibrium in which good entrepreneurs choose constrained finance and bad ones choose unconstrained finance.

 Evidence from venture capital funds and the partnership agreements governing them support the notion of competition for scarce financial and human capital among portfolio companies.
 As is well known, "venture organizations will limit both how often they raise funds and the size of the funds that they raise" (Gompers and Lerner (1996)).
-Moreover, while venture capitalists raise a new fund every few years, partnership agreements often include covenants preventing venture capitalists from co-investing in companies managed by other funds of the same venture capitalist, implying that once a fund is raised, it cannot be easily augmented by adding more capital (Sahlman (1990), Fenn, Liang, and Prowse (1995), Gompers and Lerner (1996)).
-A fund's human capital is also often limited fom the outset: Partnership agreements often include covenants that restrict the ability to add more general partners-i.e., experienced venture capitalists-to an existing fund (Gompers and Lerner (1996)).
+Moreover, while venture capitalists raise a new fund every few years, partnership agreements often include covenants preventing venture capitalists from coinvesting in companies managed by other funds of the same venture capitalist, implying that once a fund is raised, it cannot be easily augmented by adding more capital (Sahlman (1990), Fenn, Liang and Prowse (1995), Gompers and Lerner (1996)).
+A fund's human capital is also often limited fom the outset: Partnership agreements often include covenants that restrict the ability to add more general partners-that is, experienced venture capitalists-to an existing fund (Gompers and Lerner (1996)).
 As a consequence, venture capitalists must carefully choose to which portfolio companies they allocate their scarce financial and human capital, leading to precisely the sort of competition envisioned here.